practicingruby/practicing-ruby-paid/posts/v5/006-process-spawning-patterns.md

     When passed a String, `exec` may decide to spawn a shell to interpret the command, rather than executing it directly.
 This is handy for stuff like `system('find . | ack foobar -l')` but is very dangerous when user input is involved.
-An unescaped string makes shell injection is possible.
+An unescaped string makes shell injection possible.
 Shell injection is like SQL injection, except that a compromised shell could provide an attacker with root access to your entire system!
-Using an array will never spawn a shell but will pass the array arguments directly as the `ARGV` on the exec'ed process.
+Using an Array will never spawn a shell but will pass the elements directly as the `ARGV` of the exec'ed process.
     Always do this.

 Finally, if you enjoyed these exercises then you should try to implement some of